SK-Electronics-Consulting/kicad-coil-generators/README.md

 This tool is intended to be used within the KiCAD Footprint Wizard tool.
 To do so requires installation into KiCAD.
 This is either installing using the Plugin and Content Manager or clone this repo into one of the plugin directories.
 (Further details below.)

-This tool has been tested with KiCAD 7.0.9.
-It might work with other versions (6.x and 7.0.x), but has not been tested.
+This tool has been tested with KiCAD 8.0.1.
+It might work with other versions (6.x and 7.x), but has not been tested.

 ### For Linux

-1. Clone the Repo into `~/.local/share/kicad/7.0/scripting/plugins/`
+1. Clone the Repo into `~/.local/share/kicad/8.0/scripting/plugins/`

-OR

-(Needs to be tested for accuracy, but this is the method I'm using)

-1. Clone the repo into your preferred location.
-2. `cd flux-neutral-coil-generator`
-3. `ln -s ${PWD}/flux_neutral_coil_generator.py ~/.local/share/kicad/7.0/scripting/plugins/flux_neutral_coil_generator.py`

 ### For Mac